 Examples of recent cases include:

-• Advising the executors of the estate of a deceased who died leaving his estate to a minor.
+• Advising the executors of the estate of a deceased leaving his estate to a minor.
 The deceased had been advised negligently by a solicitor at a well-known firm who had recommended highly speculative investments in transactions where he also acted for the undisclosed counterparty.
-Claims are being brought by the estate.
+The case settled at mediation.

-• Representing the widow of a £600m estate.
+• Representing the widow of a £600 million estate.
 Her complaint concerned the disappearance of assets before the death of her husband.
 She asserted a claim under the Inheritance (Provision for Family and Dependents) Act 1975 against members of the family who had received lifetime gifts.
 The case settled.

-• Advising the widow of a Lebanese domiciled but UK resident high net worth individual on a contested estate matter.
+• Advising the widow of a Lebanese domiciled but UK resident high net worth individual on a contested estate matter including claims in negligence and for the removal of the trustees.
 The case involves a Jersey trust, an English trust (with English solicitor trustees) and a UK firm of financial advisers.
-Claims in negligence and for the removal of the trustees are being pursued.

 If you require assistance, please contact us or request a call from one of our lawyers.